ponylang/pony-tutorial/docs/expressions/exceptions.md

 # Partial functions

-Pony does not require that all errors are caught immediately as in our previous examples.
-Instead functions can throw errors that are caught by whatever code calls them.
+Pony does not require that all errors are handled immediately as in our previous examples.
+Instead functions can raise errors that are handled by whatever code calls them.
 These are called partial functions (this is a mathematical term meaning a function that does not have a defined result for all possible inputs, i.e. arguments).
 Partial functions __must__ be marked as such in Pony with a `?`.

 ```pony
 fun factorial(x: I32): I32 ? =>